jongrover/btc-music-alert/README.md

 <img src="screen-shot.png">

-Makes use of Bitstamp &/or MercadoBitcoin API to play a song when the price hits your alert settings in USD or BRL.
-MIT License.
-Have fun!
+Makes use of Bitstamp & MercadoBitcoin API's to play a song when the price hits your alert settings in your choice of USD, EUR, or BRL.
+Supports the following trading pairs for Bitcoin (BTCUSD, BTCEUR, BTCBRL), Ripple (XRPUSD, XRPEUR, XRPBRL), Litecoin (LTCUSD, LTCEUR, LTCBRL), Ethereum (ETHUSD, ETHEUR, ETHBRL), & Bitcoin Cash (BCHUSD, BCHEUR, BCHBRL).

 ## Documentation